 Servicers are there to help you, but they may offer choices that are best for the company, not the borrower.
 That means they can’t change how payments are processed and may not suggest the most beneficial repayment option for you.
 It’s most important to know your repayment options so you can know the right questions to ask.

-Am I stuck with MOHELA until my loans are paid off?
+Am I stuck with Nelnet until my loans are paid off?

 Loans are sometimes transferred from one servicer to another by the Department of Education.

 The Department of Education is planning to shift the student loan servicing landscape by signing new servicing contracts with five companies to eventually take over all loan servicing.
 That means your loan servicer is likely to change.
-MOHELA is scheduled to continue servicing loans through December 2023.
+Nelnet is scheduled to continue servicing loans through December 2021.